Silent letter: e

 A special case arises when the e after i is a grammatical ending; in this case, it is always pronounced.
-Therefore, Zeremonie becomes Zeremonien //tseʁemoˈniːən// in the plural, and the same is true of all other nouns in group 1 above.
-The noun Knie is pronounced //kniː// when it is singular, but usually //ˈkniːə// when it is plural.
+Therefore, Zeremonie becomes Zeremonien /de/ in the plural, and the same is true of all other nouns in group 1 above.
+The noun Knie is pronounced /de/ when it is singular, but usually /de/ when it is plural.
 Spermien is plural of Spermium, hence also with a pronounced e.
 Country names in -ien can also be joined to this group: Australien, Brasilien, Indien, Kroatien, Serbien, Slowenien.

 Other letters

 Other silent letters occur mainly in borrowings from French and other modern languages; e.g., Porträt (portrait), Korps (corps).

 Informally, the letter t may be silent in function words like ist (is), jetzt (now), nicht (not), and otherwise in clusters like Gedächtnis (memory), Kunststück (piece of art).
 These ts are commonly silent in everyday speech, but will be retained in careful, formal parlance.

 Two other cases of potentially silent letters are regionally restricted: Speakers from northern and central Germany commonly do not pronounce the p in stem-initial pf and in mpf, e.g., pflegen, kämpfen.
 In various regions, r may be silent when following a in the syllable coda, e.g. Fahrt, Karte.
 Compare German phonology.